klaudius1D/multi-page-bootstrap/readme.md

 # BOOTSTRAP 4 Project 3

 Learned how to embed YouTube videos on HTML along with jQuery.

+Applied a carousel (JS) called Slick by @kenwheeler

  ## Tools & Languages:
 * HTML5